 It is interesting to imagine just how Henry VII would have fared if he had a more confident, united country at his disposal: perhaps he would have been more ambitious with his foreign policy and relations with other monarchs.
 However, even Mourinho himself retained a defensive, reactive philosophy even when in charge of one of the world’s richest football clubs at Manchester United from 2016-2018.
 Perhaps Henry’s own risk-adverse approach was melded into his DNA, especially when considering the earlier experiences of his life when living in Brittany as a somewhat forgotten and poor noble.

 So, the Scottish War of 1496-97 failed to live up to the billing as a full-blown war: it was a small invasion that collapsed in a matter of weeks.
 There is an argument to suggest that Henry could have directed a full on avenging invasion of Scotland in 1497 – even despite dealing with the problem of the Cornish Rebellion of that summer – however, he was wise enough to ensure that he did not become embroiled in a mess north of the border.
 He wanted a settlement with James, and this is exactly what he achieved.
-All of this makes for a rather dull draw – in the terms of the language of the War World Cup – but it is clear that Henry’s approach obtained the gains that he wanted.
+All of this makes for a rather dull stalemate, however, Henry ultimately achieved what he set out to achieve.